Gagana3103/Customer-Shopping-Trend-Analysis/README.md

 Electronics is the top revenue-generating category and shows consistent growth, Beauty and Clothing are low-performing categories and need improvement, North and West regions contribute the highest sales, South and East regions underperform, indicating expansion opportunities, Female customers generate more revenue (≈58%) than male customers, A small group of top customers contributes a large share of total sales, Business initially struggled with inconsistent sales and weak regional presence, Data-driven insights enable better decisions in marketing, inventory, and strategy.

 Screenshots
+Sanpshot of the Dashboard 1 (https://github.com/Gagana3103/Customer-Shopping-Trend-Analysis/blob/main/Snapshot%20of%20the%20Dashboard%201.jpeg)
+Snapshot of the Dashboard 2 (https://github.com/Gagana3103/Customer-Shopping-Trend-Analysis/blob/main/Snapshot%20of%20the%20Dashboard%202.jpeg)